Blane245/musicgenerator/README.md

 * *Track*: this is an instance of the track collection belonging to a CMGFile.
 Each track has position, name, solo, and mute attributes and a collection of generators.
 This provides the means by which generators can be assigned to different tracks for organizational purposes.
 * *Generator*: this is an instance of a generator collection and is the source of the sound that is produced by CMG.

-There are three types of four generators in this version.
+There are three types of three generators in this version.
 Each generator may use a different soundfont and preset.
 See the section on Algorithms for a more detailed discussion.
 1. A silent (**Silent**) generator, which produces silence.
 It most commonly used at the beginning or end of a composition to offset its start or end time.
 2. An algorithmic (**Algorithmic**) generator, which uses selectable algorithms for the assigned voice's parameter.
 Each of the voice's attributes (note, attack, speed, duration, volume, and pan) may be assigned a different algorithm.
 The algorithm assigned to the note parameter uses pitch numbers to select presets from a soundfont file.
 Each generator obtains its audio sample from a preset in a soundfont file.
 3. A stochastic (**Stochastic**) generator, which an uses ensemble or voices and Poisson, continuous, and random probability functions to create a composition.
-3. An Audio File (**AudioFile**) generator, which contains the samples from an existing audio file.

 # Web Audio Routing Graph